Brady and Prescott have an epic duel in a controversial decision game, and Buccaneers get the better of the season opener

 Bomb for Antonio Brown

-In the middle of the 2nd period, with the team behind the score, Brady found a fantastic pass for Antonio Brown.
+In the middle of the 2nd period, with the team behind the scoreboard, Brady made a fantastic pass to Antonio Brown.
 The receiver held the ball, invaded the end zone and made his 1st touchdown of the season.

 The quarterback’s 47-yard pass to put the Buccaneers 21-16 ahead.
 Brown’s 118 yards in the 1st half was the wide receiver’s highest mark since 2018 in a 1st half.
 Brady still had two interceptions in the first 30 minutes of play.